-We’re honoring these claassic onscreen style moments with a roundup up influential fashion movies.
+We’re honouring these claassic onscreen style moments with a roundup up influential fashion movies.
 From the over-the-top glamour in Sunset Boulevard to the off-the-shoulder sweatshirts in Flashdance, keep reading for our crash course on style in film.

 Over-the-top Hollywood glamour gets a twist (and twisted) in this classic 1950 Billy Wilder film.
-Think: turbans, floor-length mink, garish makeup, tight curls, and costume jewelry.
+Think: turbans, floor-length mink, garish makeup, tight curls, and costume jewellery.
 Notice-me chic was de rigueur for shut-in Norma Desmond, played by Gloria Swanson, who was a famous silent movie star past her prime.

 Shot in black and white, this 1963 Academy Award-winning film was anything but old-fashioned.
 The minimalist silhouettes and structured accessories are timeless; they would look just as in place on a current Prada runway as they did in this surreal Fellini flick.

 Thanks to Catherine Deneuve’s sophisticated, yet subversively sexy look—think: a little black dress with contrasting white collar and cuffs—the film has been a major reference point for numerous designers throughout the years.
 You can even see hints of the incredibly chic look on Valentino’s F/W 13 runway.

 Bonnie & Clyde

 Nobody looked more gangsta hopping in a getaway car than the glamorous Faye Dunaway who played Bonnie Parker in the ‘70s classic Bonnie and Clyde.
 A neutral palette of neckerchiefs, fitted sweaters, and midi skirts created a sexy silhouette courtesy of designer Theodora Van Runkle (who Dunaway worked with on many of her future films).
 And of course, there was that famous beret.